mcadariu/jlox/README.md

 # jlox
-A basic tree-walking interpreter developed by following the book [Crafting Interpreters](https://craftinginterpreters.com/) by R. Nystrom
+A basic tree-walking interpreter developed by following the excellent book [Crafting Interpreters](https://craftinginterpreters.com/) by R. Nystrom

 At the moment, it can handle programs like the following: